buildingsareheavy/buildingsareheavy.com/src/pages/with-food-and-love/index.md

 ---
-title: With Food And Love
+title: With Food + Love
 date: '2015-05-28'

 subtitle: '“With Food + Love” is a plant-based, gluten-free blog run by Sherrie Castellano, a contributing photographer, food writer and columnist for FEAST Magazine.
 She has worked with Absolut, Chobani, LaCroix, Silk, Simply Organics, Urban Outfitters, Better Homes and Gardens, and Livestrong, among others.'